+While the symptoms of addiction will vary from individual to individual and substance to substance, there are some shared signs.
+Learning to recognize these signs in yourself or others is the first step in finding the necessary support to heal and recover.
 When a person becomes addicted to a substance, they often show behavioral changes that indicate a shift in focus in their life.
 Behavioral signs of addiction may include:

-- Obsession- the person may struggle to accomplish anything that does not have to do with acquiring and using their substance of choice
+- Obsession- the person may struggle to accomplish anything that does not have to do with acquiring and using their substance of choice.

-- Loss of control- the person may desperately want to stop using the substance, but feel that stopping is impossible
+- Loss of control- the person may desperately want to stop using the substance but feel that stopping is impossible.

-- Disregard for others- they may understand that they’re hurting you and other family members, but not care or be able to stop their hurtful behavior
+- Disregard for others- they may understand that they’re hurting you and other family members but not care or be able to stop their hurtful behavior.

 - Denial- almost all addicts will deny that they have a problem when confronted

 In addition to behavioral signs of addiction, people who are struggling with substance use may also show physical signs, including: